top of page

 Are Landlords Allowed to Increase My Rent?

-If you live in a building or addition to an existing building constructed prior to November 15, 2018 your landlord must follow the Government of Ontario's rules for rent increase.
-For 2024, rents ARE NOT permitted to be increased more than 2.5% SO LONG as it's been 12 months since the last rent increase or the date the tenancy began.
+If you live in a building or addition to an existing building that was occupied for residential purposes prior to November 15, 2018 your landlord must follow the Government of Ontario's rules for rent increase.
+For 2025, rents ARE NOT permitted to be increased more than 2.5% SO LONG as it's been 12 months since the last rent increase or the date the tenancy began.
 Your landlord is REQUIRED to give you written notice of any rent increase at least 90 days prior to it taking effect.
-If your unit is in a new building or addition to an existing building constructed after November 15, 2018 that has not been previously occupied for residential purposes, the rent control rules DO NOT apply.
+If your unit is in a new building or addition to an existing building not occupied for residential purposes on or before November 15, 2018, the rent control rules DO NOT apply.
 For full details consult the province's rent increase guidelines.

 Who’s Responsible for Repair and Upkeep of My Home?